vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

 <img src="/post-assets/ev-roadtrip/day1/electrifyamerica-day1-receipt.webp" loading="lazy"
-    alt="Screen of an Electrify America charging station showing a completed charging session at 97% state of charge and 59.7 kWh delivered over 33 minutes.">
+    alt="Screen of an Electrify America charging station showing a completed charging session at 97% state of charge and 59.7 kWh delivered over 33 minutes, and a total cost of $30.88">

 ## Arriving in Kentucky {#kentucky-arrival}